TheRebelOfBabylon/tandem/README.md

 - [ ] NIP-86: Relay Management API
 - [ ] NIP-96: HTTP File Storage Integration

-\* = Search is not ordered by quality or treated differently for kind.
+\* = Search is not ordered by quality or treated differently for each kind.
 Applies only to content field and no special syntax is used (not even * for wildcard)

 ** = tandem does not currently disallow any users from submitting lists